csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **3.11** What’s the difference between a world state, a state description, and a search node?
 Why is this distinction useful?

 **3.12** An action such as _Go(Sibiu)_ really consists of a long sequence of finer-grained actions: turn on the car, release the brake, accelerate forward, etc. Having composite actions of this kind reduces the number of steps in a solution sequence, thereby reducing the search time.
 Suppose we take this to the logical extreme, by making super-composite actions out of every possible sequence of _Go_ actions.
-Then every problem instance is solved by a single super- composite action, such as _Go(Sibiu)Go(Rimnicu Vilcea)Go(Pitesti)Go(Bucharest)_.
+Then every problem instance is solved by a single supercomposite action, such as _Go(Sibiu)Go(Rimnicu Vilcea)Go(Pitesti)Go(Bucharest)_.
 Explain how search would work in this formulation.
 Is this a practical approach for speeding up problem solving?

-**3.13** Prove that GRAPH-SEARCH satisfies the graph separation property illustrated in Fig- ure 3.9. (_Hint_: Begin by showing that the property holds at the start, then show that if it holds before an iteration of the algorithm, it holds afterwards.)
+**3.13** Prove that GRAPH-SEARCH satisfies the graph separation property illustrated in Figure 3.9. (_Hint_: Begin by showing that the property holds at the start, then show that if it holds before an iteration of the algorithm, it holds afterwards.)
 Describe a search algorithm that violates the property.